Please Donate to Support Youth Mental Health!

 How Stress and Anxiety Affect the Body

 Everyone has anxiety from time to time, but chronic anxiety can interfere with your quality of life.
 While perhaps most recognized for behavioral changes, anxiety can also have serious consequences on your physical health.
-Read this article for an excellent visual and more information: 12 Effects of Anxiety on the Body (healthline.com)

 Self-soothing Techniques